Partitioned tables and indexes

 The database engine supports up to 15,000 partitions per table or index.
 However, using more than 1,000 partitions has implications on memory, partitioned index operations, DBCC commands, and queries.
 This section describes the performance implications of using more than 1,000 partitions and provides workarounds as needed.

 With up to 15,000 partitions allowed per partitioned table or index, you can store data for long durations in a single table.
-However, you should retain data only for as long as it is needed and maintain a balance between performance and the number of partitions.
+However, you should retain data only for as long as it's needed and maintain a balance between performance and the number of partitions.

 Memory usage and guidelines

 We recommend that you use at least 16 GB of RAM if a large number of partitions are in use.
-If the system does not have enough memory, Data Manipulation Language (DML) statements, Data Definition Language (DDL) statements and other operations can fail due to insufficient memory.
+If the system doesn't have enough memory, Data Manipulation Language (DML) statements, Data Definition Language (DDL) statements and other operations can fail due to insufficient memory.
 Systems with 16 GB of RAM that run many memory-intensive processes may run out of memory on operations that run on a large number of partitions.
-Therefore, the more memory you have over 16 GB, the less likely you are to encounter performance and memory issues.
+Therefore, the more memory you have over 16 GB, the less likely you'll encounter performance and memory issues.

 Memory limitations can affect the performance or ability of the database engine to build a partitioned index.
-This is especially the case when the index is not aligned with its base table or is not aligned with its clustered index, if the table already has a clustered index.
+This is especially the case when the index isn't aligned with its base table or isn't aligned with its clustered index, if the table already has a clustered index.

 In SQL Server and Azure SQL Managed Instance, you can increase the